xuliting/Elastos.Developer.Doc/Ignore/Doc/Java_offline_signature.md

 * Parameter Description

-  * java program amount is the smallest unit 1 Serra (1 ela = 100000000 sela (100 million sela)), can only be a positive integer
   * java-config.json file needs to be placed in the same directory of the java program, the purpose is to connect the node to get utxo
   * Host: server ip and rpc port where the node program is located
   * Fee: The transaction fee specified by both parties is the same for a single output or multiple output transaction fees for a transaction.